umichyujl/Reproducibility-of-Optimally-Controllable-Perceptual-Lossy-Compression/README.md

 --ckpt_path "weight path for $E_d$ and $G_d$ "
 --decoder "weight path for $G_p$ " `

+# MNIST experiments
+## Directory Tutorial
+1. Please download all the .py and .ipynb files.
+2. Open the **MNIST_code.ipynb** on Google Colab.
+3. The GPU is needed.
+Please change the runtime type to GPU first.
+4. To train different dataset, please change the dataset loaded by train_loader in **train.py** or **train_beta.py**.
+5. Remember to change the file paths of generators into the right one before running **test.py**.

 Reproduced from https://github.com/ZeyuYan/Controllable-Perceptual-Compression, made some modifications.